draddo11/100-days-of-code/r1-log.md

 ## R1D79
 Not feeling Well at all will change this log entry if i am ableto do a ittle worklog

+##R1D80
+Feeling a bit better today got a great boost after a call from @acerbk who suggested SQL so decided to dedicate my last 20days of the challenge to @vue.js and SQL  ..